-Moody's assigns a GLC deposit rating of A2 to Sparebanken Møre.
-The rating is supported by its baa1 BCA (on review for downgrade) and the Aaa local currency deposit ceiling of Norway, which is considered the underlying support provider.
+Moody's assigns a GLC deposit rating of A3 to Sparebanken Møre.
+The rating is supported by its baa2 BCA and the Aaa local currency deposit ceiling of Norway, which is considered the underlying support provider.
 Given the bank's importance to its region, and the region's importance to the national economy of Norway, Moody's assesses as high the probability of systemic support in the event of a stress situation.
 We are however likely to gradually reduce such unusual support uplift as such support mechanisms are phased out, as banks' stand-alone profiles improve, and as regulators globally consider implementing bank resolution regimes.